coder/coder-platformx-notifications/README.md

 Replace `<your-deployed-app-url>` with the actual URL where this middleware is hosted.

-## Payload Transformation

-The primary goal of this middleware is to transform the [Coder webhook payload](https://coder.com/docs/admin/monitoring/notifications) into a [PlatformX-compatible payload](https://help.getdx.com/en/articles/7880779-getting-started) before forwarding.

 ## API Endpoints

 - `GET /` - Health check endpoint